When I was younger, I, like many others, watched The Neverending Story on more than one occasion.

-The movie, though, just begins with bits and pieces of Bastian being “weird” and having an absent father — which was also partially different in the book.
+The movie, however, just begins with bits and pieces of Bastian being “weird” and having an absent father — which was also partially different in the book.

-His father just came across as kind of cold and “let’s be a man about things.”
+I understand there was only so much space for that in the movie, but his father comes across as cold and “let’s be a man about things.”

 There was no examination of the real issue at hand.

-Part of that, however, is also due to target audience.
+Part of that, however, is also due to the target audience.

 This is ultimately where I think the movie lacks.